JeffMuter/saorsadev-blog/content/posts/technical_templating.md

 }
 ```

+### Template:
-Template: allows us to reference that an existing template with a name declares within quotation marks should exist here, likely the data is dynamic, or repeated, such as the case with a 'navbar' & 'footer', or dynamic, in the likely case of 'content'.
+Allows us to reference that an existing template with a name declares within quotation marks should exist here, likely the data is dynamic, or repeated, such as the case with a 'navbar' & 'footer', or dynamic, in the likely case of 'content'.
 ```
 {{ template "navbar" }}
 ```